You are here: Home › 2017 Inspection Tour General Information and Forms

 • Due to the contractual agreement between the AHS and the United States Equestrian Federation (USEF), foal owners are hereby advised that in order to obtain complimentary USEF lifetime recording as part of the AHS’s comprehensive $185.00 registration fee, all registration requirements must be delivered to the AHS central office by December 31 of their weanling year.

-Inspection Enrollment2016 AHS Inspection Enrollment Form - (Hanoverian) Complete and mail or fax to AHS Office
+(Please note forms marked 2016 are currently being updated by the office and will be available shortly.)2016 AHS Inspection Enrollment Form - (Hanoverian) Complete and mail or fax to AHS Office

 2016 ARS Inspection Enrollment Form - (Rhineland) Complete and mail or fax to AHS Office